Token Based Authentication in Web API

 Token Based Authentication in ASP.NET Web API

-Once you created the Owin Startup class, copy and paste the below code in it.
+Once you created the Owin Startup class, please copy and paste the code below.

 using System;